ryanfowler/SwiftData/README.md

 }
 ```

-The same binding rules apply as described in the earlier Insert example.
+The same binding rules apply as described in the 'Execute a Change' section.

 =================